Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 • Often required by lenders as part of the mortgage agreement.

-3. Escrow bank account for property tax & insurance payments (PITI)
+3. Escrow bank account for Principal, Interest, Taxes, and Insurance (PITI) payments

 Best for: Landlords who want predictable budgeting and automated property tax and insurance management.